Eaton Operatic Society: Eaton Choral Society (1919–1931)

+Reginald Stewart was appointed as ECS's conductor in June 1924.
+The 1925 concert under his leadership included the large-scale dramatic choral and orchestral work The Revenge: A Ballad of the Fleet, Op.
+24, by Charles Villiers Stanford, as well as excerpts from operas.
+In 1926, T. J. Crawford replaced Stewart as conductor.
+Some larger choral works were performed by the choir under Crawford, including Samuel Coleridge-Taylor's Hiawatha's Wedding Feast (1926), Colerdige-Taylor's A Tale of Old Japan (1927), and Gustav Holst's The Mystic Trumpeter (1928).

+In 1929 the ECS's 10th anniversary concert featured the entire first act of Richard Wagner's Lohengrin with Paul Althouse singing the title role, Marie Sundelius as Elsa, Dorothy Allan Park as Ortrud, Poul Bai as Friedrich of Telramund, and Sigurd Nilssen as Heinrich der Vogler.
+In 1930 the choir performed George Frideric Handel's oratorio Judas Maccabaeus with guest soloists including soprano Emma Otero, tenor Richard Crooks, and baritone Frank Oldfield.
+In 1931 the ECS inaugurated the newly built Eaton Auditorium with a performance of Arthur Sullivan's cantata The Golden Legend, featuring Grace Moore as a guest soloist.

+Eaton Operatic Society (1932–1965)

+In February 1932, ECS announced that it would abandon choral work in favor of staging Gilbert and Sullivan's comic opera Iolanthe with a formal change in policy instituted to transform the group into a light opera organization.
+The organization was renamed Eaton Operatic Society (EOS), and its first presentation under the EOS name was on March 2, 1932.
+Crawford continued as conductor of EOS until 1947.

-In 1931 the organization was retitled the Eaton Operatic Society and then began to produce operetta productions in addition to presenting choral concerts, at a new auditorium at The Carlu.
-Eventually the choir was completely disbanded during the mid-1930s.
-The first operetta staged by the society was Gilbert and Sullivan's Iolanthe at the Eaton Auditorium on 2 March 1932.
-The group continued to mount operettas at the Eaton Auditorium every Spring through 1965.
-The group also toured frequently with their productions to other cities in southern Ontario and performed at Canadian army bases during World War II.
-In its early years, the Savoy operas of Gilbert and Sullivan were the chief part of the society's repertoire, including Iolanthe (1932, 1938, 1950), The Gondoliers (1933, 1939, 1948, 1954), The Mikado (1934, 1940, 1949), The Yeoman of the Guard (1935, 1941, 1952), and The Pirates of Penzance (1936, 1942, 1953).
-Beginning in 1954, the society's repertory consisted exclusively of musicals and other operettas, including The Vagabond King (1957, 1965) and Rose-Marie (1959).
+The group continued to mount light opera at the Eaton Auditorium every spring through 1965.
+It also toured its productions frequently to other cities in southern Ontario, and it performed at Canadian army bases during World War II.
+In its early years, the Savoy operas of Gilbert and Sullivan were its chief repertoire, including Iolanthe (1932, 1938, 1950), The Gondoliers (1933, 1939, 1948, 1954), The Mikado (1934, 1940, 1949), The Yeoman of the Guard (1935, 1941, 1952), and The Pirates of Penzance (1936, 1942, 1953).
+Beginning in 1954, the society's repertory consisted exclusively of musicals and such operettas as The Vagabond King (1957, 1965) and Rose-Marie (1959).

-In 1947 Harry Norris succeeded T.J.
-Crawford as the Eaton Operatic Society's music director.
+In 1947 Harry Norris succeeded Crawford as the EOS's music director.
 He left after only one season when Godfrey Ridout became director.
-Ridout remained for nine years, and then was succeeded by Lloyd Bradshaw (1959–1961) and Horace Lapp (1962–1965).
-Lois Marshall performed with the company.
+Ridout remained for nine years and was succeeded by Lloyd Bradshaw (1959–1961) and Horace Lapp (1962–1965).
+Lois Marshall performed with EOS.